bbckr/umod-plugins/README.md

 ## Included plugins

-- **StreamerFriendly** (0.1.0) A plugin that prevents third-party services from tracking players via Steam server queries
+- **StreamerFriendly** (1.0.0) A plugin that prevents third-party services from tracking players via Steam server queries
+- **JuicedRcon** (1.0.0) A plugin that allows you to customize your RCON experience

 # How to install